 A 4.0 B- 2.7 D+ 1.3

 A- 3.7 C+ 2.3 D 1.0

 B+ 3.3 C 2.0 D- .7

-В 3.0 C- 1.7 F 0
+В 3.0 C- 1 7 F 0

 - I Incomplete: Given when some portion of the work is unfinished.
 "I" is to be given only when there are circumstances beyond the control of the student, such as serious illness or family affliction.
 An incomplete must be removed within six weeks after the end of the course.
 After the six-week period, the grade will automatically become an "F" if the course work has not been made up. - P Pass: Indicates at least "C"-level performance.
 The student receives credit for the course, but it does not affect grade point average. - NP No Pass: Indicates failure to meet class standards in a course taken on a pass/no pass basis.
 The student receives no credit for the course, and this grade does not affect grade point average. - W Withdrawal: Indicates dropping a course with permission, within the time limits and according to the procedures set forth by the registrar's office.
 Withdrawals or "drops" under other circumstances will be recorded as "F." (See the withdrawal procedure section concerning withdrawal from college.) - AU Audit: Indicates class participation.
 No credit is given for the course.
 This is available only for lecture courses.
+The student is responsible for any fees associated with the course lecture or lab.